degrado-lab/easyMD/README.md

 Create the environment using `conda env create -f easyMD.yml`, as above.

-This can be painfully slow on Wynton, but in my experience, shouldn't take more than 20 minutes for this environment.
+This can be painfully slow on Wynton, but in my experience, shouldn't take more than an hour for this environment.
+I'm looking into ways to make this faster.

 Then, set up local staging using the following command (this makes things run faster on the cluster!):